FollySoft/BlinkBook/HoldOut/README.md

 ## SETUP

-Connect all player tiles together.
-When a tile detects a connection, it choose it's color and flash, indicating it's ready for the round.
-Players can separate their tile from the group and press their tile's button to begin the round.
+Each player gets 1 tile.
+Pressing the tile's button once will flash a randomized color, indicating it's ready for the round.
+Pressing the button again begins the round.

 ## GAMEPLAY

 Press your Blink's button to give it life.
-Keep your Blink alive *by any means necessary*.
+Keep your Blink alive... __by any means necessary__.

 ## WIN CONDITION

 The winner is the last person to keep their Blink alive.
+Double clicking the tile's button after it's light fades will return it to the "ready" state.